get_vessel_info()

 # [7] "selfReportedInfo"

-The content of the original AIS message transmitted by the vessel
+The content of the original AIS messages transmitted by the vessel

 appears in $selfReportedInfo